Xunnamius/black-flag/README.md

   // When PreExecutionContext::execute is invoked without arguments, Black Flag
   // calls the yargs::hideBin helper utility on process.argv for you.
 Therefore,
   // calling hideBin here would cause a bug.
 You shouldn't ever need to call
-  // `hideBin` manually, but if you do, it's re-exported from 'black-flag/util'. return rawArgv;
+  // hideBin manually, but if you do, it's re-exported from 'black-flag/util'.

-};
+  return rawArgv; // <== This is: the argv that yargs will be given to parse };

 /**
  * This function is called once after CLI argument parsing completes and either
- * (1) handler execution succeeds or (2) a `GracefulEarlyExitError` is thrown.
+ * (1) handler execution succeeds or (2) a GracefulEarlyExitError is thrown.
  */
-export const configureExecutionEpilogue: ConfigureExecutionEpilogue = async ( argv, // <== This is: the yargs::parseAsync() result returned by ::execute() context
+export const configureExecutionEpilogue: ConfigureExecutionEpilogue = async ( argv, // <== This is: the yargs::parseAsync() result
+  context
 ) => {
-  return argv;
-};
+  // If a GracefulEarlyExitError was thrown, then
+  // context.state.isGracefullyExiting === true.

+  return argv; // <== This is: what is returned by PreExecutionContext::execute };

 /**
  * This function is called once at the very end of the error handling process
  * after an error has occurred.
+However, this function is NOT called when a
+ * GracefulEarlyExitError is thrown!
  */
 export const configureErrorHandlingEpilogue: ConfigureErrorHandlingEpilogue = async ({ error, message, exitCode }, argv, context) => {
     // message === (error?.message || String(error))

     // Bring your own error handling and reporting if you'd like!
+By default,
+    // this hook will dump any error messages to stderr like so: console.error(message);
   };
 ```